 A variety of natural resource studies have been commissioned and reviewed including, but not limited to: threatened and endangered species assessment, small whorled pogonia study, hydrology and hydrogeology, erosion and sediment control, drainage, Cadmium Testing Report (Panel safety), heat island analysis, noise, soils.
 A number of these studies have been third party reviewed for independent scientific verification including the heat island study, hydrology study, and Cadmium Telluride panel safety.
 In the interest of addressing impacts upon significant Natural Resources staff believes the project will be in compliance with County policy through compliance with Federal, State and local environmental regulations and staff recommended special use conditions and the project Generalized Development Plan.
+Proper monitoring and management control regarding Construction activities and Erosion and sediment control also play a pivotal role in Natural Resource Protections, especially related to the protection of waterways and other environmentally sensitive areas or species.
 Project conditions have been identified and recommended to address project impacts and mitigate potential issues that could arise related to the proposal.
-One such condition includes the development of an invasive species management plan that has not yet been completed but identified as warranted.
-The National Park Service has expressed support for this plan as well in their December 3, 2018 comment letter.